 Working with Local Utility Companies

-Net Metering Policies: Determine the credit solar system owners receive for excess power generated.
+Net Metering Policies: decide how much credit solar system owners get for power they don't use.

 Vary by utility company and location